Getting started (legacy)

 -

 When working with decimals, you need to specify all the decimal places in the unformatted form in your formula.
 Decimal values can also only include decimal points; commas as decimal separators are not supported.
-See Working with decimals (including currency) for more information.
+See How can I work with precise numbers (including currency)? for more information.

 -